🇲🇹

 What is the Malta Nomad Residence Permit?

-The Nomad Residence Permit is Malta's official visa for non-EU remote workers.
-It allows you to legally reside in Malta while working remotely for employers or clients based outside Malta.
-The permit is valid for 1 year and can be renewed for up to 3 years total.
+The Malta Nomad Residence Permit is Malta's official residence route for eligible third-country remote workers and is commonly searched as the Malta digital nomad visa.
+It lets you reside in Malta while working remotely for employers, business interests, or clients outside Malta.
+The initial permit is valid for 1 year and may be renewed up to a maximum total stay of 4 years at Residency Malta's discretion.

 What is the minimum income requirement?